shuvayanti/code_switching_accent_transfer_VQVAE/README.md

 Run `code_Switching-Voice_conversion.py` to generate samples by combining langauge codes and speaker codes.

+# Samples
+The samples for the paper can be found [here](https://rhoposit.github.io/SLT2023/)

 # Acknowledgements
 The follwing codes have been borrowed from https://github.com/rhoposit/multilingual_VQVAE
 1. All codes in `modules`.